temenostech/temenos-platform-documentation/docfx_project/home/techguides/environment-basic-operations.md

 12. The **Upgrade** functionality is not available for environments resulted from factory runs (automated and manual factories).

-13. **Upgrade** is supported from Python-based templates to Python-based templates only.

-14. An environment can only be upgraded with a MB template that is assigned to your organisation.
+13. An environment can only be upgraded with a MB template that is assigned to your organisation.
 You won't be able to upgrade a MB-T24-Wildfly-H2-202002 to a MB-T24-Wildfly-H2-202004 if the latter version is not assigned to your organisation.

 <br>
 </br>